kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

 ```

 ----
-This part is needed so it can open the Internetpanelen app (panelists only)
+This part is needed so your app can open the Internetpanelen app (panelists only)
 To allow your app to open the 'Sifo Internet' app, add this to Info.plist
 ``` XML
 	<key>LSApplicationQueriesSchemes</key>